These Foods Will Last Forever in Your Pantry

 Nutrition experts love honey, which carries antiviral and antibacterial properties.
 Another reason to love the sticky sweetener: its near-infinite shelf life.
 It may get grainy, hard, or change color, but its antibiotic properties protect the taste and keep it from spoiling.
 Soften hard containers by placing them in a bowl of warm water and stirring the honey until it melts.

 If you typically opt for imitation vanilla over pure vanilla extract because of the cost, you may want to reconsider your habit.
 While the fake stuff goes bad in as little as two years, the real stuff has an indefinite shelf life—and it tastes better, too.

 Even if you wouldn't dare dream of sipping the stuff, many cooking and baking enthusiasts keep instant coffee in the kitchen to infuse a coffee flavor into recipes.
-Since the powder is more concentrated than the freshly brewed stuff, it's actually a great tactic—and an affordable one at that.
+Because the powder is more concentrated than the freshly brewed stuff, it's a great tactic and an affordable one at that.
 Once you spend a buck or two on a container, it should last up to two years if left unopened.

 Don't forget to grab some dry pasta to go along with that pasta sauce!
 Pasta boxes will stay good in your pantry for months, if not longer, making them the perfect quarantine food option to add to your shopping list.